travigd/documentation/http-api/3.0.0/reading-streams.md

 </feed>
 ```

 There some important bits to notice here.
-The Feed here has 1 item in it.
+The Feed here has one item in it.
 The newest items are always first going to the oldest items.
 For each entry there are a series of links.
-These links are links to the events themselves though the events can also be embedded using the ?embed parameter provided you are requesting JSON.
+These links are links to the events themselves though the events can also be embedded using the `?embed` parameter provided you are requesting JSON.
 To get an event follow the alternate link and set your Accept headers to the mime type you would like to get the event in.

 ```
 ouro@ouroboros:~/src/EventStore.wiki$ curl -i http://127.0.0.1:2113/streams/newstream/0 -H "Accept: application/json"